atuline/PixelBlaze/readme.md

 ## PixelBlaze to FastLED conversions

 This project was created to provide conversion of very simple PixelBlaze routines to be used by FastLED as well as the experimental Custom
-Effects interpreter for the dev branch of the Sound Reactive for of WLED.
+Effects interpreter for the dev branch of the Sound Reactive fork of WLED.
 It is not meant to be an ongoing/supported effort.

 It can also be used to help port them over to WLED (not currently planned).